Town and country planning in Wales: Local Development Plans

 Following the Planning and Compulsory Purchase Act 2004, each unitary authority in Wales is required to prepare a local development plan (LDP) for its area.
 These will replace the previous unitary development plans (UDPs), and will become the sole development plans for each council and National Park.
 Authorities in Wales must have regard to WAG planning policy documents, including the Wales Spatial Plan, in preparing LDPs.
 Unlike the LDF arrangement in England, the LDP will be a single document, setting out strategy as well as site-specific and development control policies.

 Development control

 Development control is the process of administering and making decisions on planning applications, to develop or change the use of land or buildings.
 The basis for decisions on planning applications is usually the adopted development plan.

+Planning and Environment Decisions Wales

+Planning and Environment Decisions Wales (PEDW; Penderfyniadau Cynllunio ac Amgylchedd Cymru, PCAC) is the planning division of the Welsh Government.

+It replaced Planning Inspectorate Wales (Arolygiaeth Gynllunio Cymru) on 1 October 2021, though the inspectors and staff from the Planning Inspectorate were transferred to the new body.
+PEDW would handle cases for "developments of national significance", although nationally significant infrastructure projects in Wales under the Planning Act 2008 would remain with the Planning Inspectorate.

+PEDW manages the casework in the public interest that relates to the development and use of land.
+It is responsible for: